 2a: A New Zealand citizen and provide an original or certified copy of one or more of the following documents:

-a) a passport with a current returning residency class visa (a passport with a visa label); or
+- a) a passport with a current returning residency class visa; or

 Criterion 3: Complete all TEO enrollment requirements